mukulsagvekar/MovieRecommendationSystem/README.md

 # Movie Recommendation System

 Movie Recommendation System based on Collaborative Filtering recommends movies based on the reviews giving by different users.
-Build using KNN algorithm and cosine similarity.
+Used KNN algorithm and cosine similarity.

 Click to check live demo: https://movie-recommendation-system-01.herokuapp.com/